 SEC.
-21. Section 1512 of the Code of Civil Procedure is renumbered and amended to read:
+22. Section 1512 of the Code of Civil Procedure is renumbered and amended to read:

-who has filed a report as provided by Section 1534, Every every person who has filed a report as provided by Section 1510 1530 shall, within seven six months from the final date for filing reports as required by Section 1510 1530, pay or deliver to the State Controller all abandaned escheated property specified in the report; -previded; -that.
+1512. (a) Subject to subdivisions (b) and (c) and Section 1533, every Every person who has filed a report as provided by Section 1539 1530 shall, within seven six months from the final date for filing reports as required by Section 1519 1530, pay or deliver to the State Controller all abandened escheated property specified in the report ;-previded;-that .

-However, if the owner establishes his right to receive any abandaned such property to the satisfaction of the holder before such property has been delivered to the State Controller, or if it appears that for some other reason the presumption-of-abandanment-is-erroneeus property is not subject to escheat under this chapter, the holder need not pay or deliver the property; which-will-ne-lenger-be presumed-abandaned; to the State Controller, but in lieu thereof shall file with the State Controller a written explanation of the proof of claim or of the error-in-the-presumption-of-abandanment reason the property is not subject to escheat.
+(b) If the owner establishes his right to receive any abandoned property specified in the report to the satisfaction of the holder before such property has been delivered to the State Controller, or if it appears that for some other reason the presumption-of-abandonment is-erroneous property is not subject to escheat under this chapter , the holder need not pay or deliver the property ;-which-will-no-longer be-presumed-abandoned; to the State Controller, but in lieu thereof shall file with the State Controller a written explanation of the proof of claim or of the error-in-the-presumption-of-abandonment reason the property is not subject to escheat .